zainafzal08/blog/src/pages/blog/worries.md

 And suddenly you may find<br>
 That something is refilled.<br>
-Indescribable, unmeasurable<br>
+Indescribable, immeasurable<br>
-Infine somedays and scarce others
+infinite somedays and scarce others

 Whatever it is.
 It feels good<br>
 And I could use a little more